-No significant aesthetic impacts are expected.
-The new school has been designed to be aesthetically appealing and feel natural and inviting (Bassetti 2021).
-The site would include trees and shrubs which would contribute to the landscape aesthetics of the site, and therefore the observation of environmental scenery.
-The east property line bordering the nine-story VA Hospital would be buffered with a mix of evergreen and deciduous planting to create a filtered edge and reinforce the safe, congenial setting of the courtyard.
-In addition, the buildings would be set back further than required from the property line.
+The new school has been designed with aesthetically appealing material and architecturally warm, natural and inviting building elements (Bassetti 2021).
+The height of the building will not impact views, but the efficient and compact building footprint frees up the site for other uses such as a synthetic field for soccer, an outdoor classroom as well as beautifully landscaped outdoor gathering spaces that are important to the school community and the academic environment.
+The east property line bordering the nine-story VA Hospital would be buffered with a mix of evergreen and deciduous planting to create a filtered edge and reinforce the safe and comfortable setting of the courtyard.
+In addition, the buildings would be set back further than required from the property line to soften the pedestrian experience.